The best MTG commanders

 Edgar Markov

-The Commander 2017 set was all about tribal decks, each focused on a single creature type: cats, wizards, dragons, and vampires.
+The Commander 2017 set was all about tribal decks, each focused on a single MTG creature type: cats, wizards, dragons, and vampires.
 Edgar Markov led the cats, no, sorry, the vampires deck, and quickly rose to the status of fan favorite.

 Red, white and black (Mardu) colors give you access to all the top removal cards, and best of all, Edgar’s eminence ability means you don’t even have to put him in harm’s way.
-He can sit pretty in the Command Zone, churning out mini-mes in safety.
+He can sit pretty in the Command zone, churning out mini-mes in safety.

-Edgar recently appeared on a new card in the Innistrad: Crimson Vow set.
+Edgar later appeared on a new card in the Innistrad: Crimson Vow set.
 The modern version can turn into a coffin, which is a neat party trick, but it pales in comparison to the power of the original.

 Best MTG Commanders - Kess, Dissident Mage Magic card from Wizards of the Coast